Tengai Makyō: Ziria

 Tengai Makyou: Ziria (天外魔境 ZIRIA, Tengai Makyō Jiraia), also known as Far East of Eden: Ziria, is a 1989 role-playing video game, which published by Hudson Soft on PC Engine CD-ROM².
 It is the first game in the Tengai Makyo (Far East of Eden) series, and follows a plot based on the legend of Jiraiya.
 The game was popular in Japan because its release on the CD-ROM format, which made it a large game for its time filled with voiced cutscenes and CD audio music.

+Gameplay

+Tengai Makyou: Ziria is a 1989 role-playing game.

+Development

+Tengai Makyou: Ziria was co-developed by Hudson Soft and Red Company.